Dog diarrhoea: When should you talk to your vet about runny poop?

 Can you treat dog diarrhoea at home?

-Many cases of diarrhoea are mild and will get better on their own at home with feeding smaller more frequent meals (assuming this is balanced and complete).
+Many cases of diarrhoea are mild and will get better on their own at home with feeding smaller more frequent meals.
+Assuming their meals are balanced and complete.

 If your dog is still very bright, you should be able to collect the probiotic paste and gastrointestinal food over the counter at your vets to start their treatment at home if you wish.
 However, it is always worthwhile making sure this is the appropriate treatment for your dog by checking in with your vet first.